jeesung-ahn/jeesung-ahn.github.io/index.md

 Welcome!
 My name is **Jeesung** Ahn, and I am a 4th-year **Ph.D. candidate** in **Psychology** at the University of Pennsylvania, working with [Dr. Emily Falk](https://www.asc.upenn.edu/people/faculty/emily-falk-phd) at the [Communication Neuroscience Lab](https://www.asc.upenn.edu/research/centers/communication-neuroscience-lab) (expected graduation in May 2024).

-My doctoral research focuses on the domain of **experimental psychology** and **social & health neuroscience**.
+My doctoral research focuses on the domain of **health psychology** and **neuroscience**.
 I am passionate about making data-driven predictions on how **health interventions** can effectively improve **physical and mental well-being** at the individual- and population-level.
 <br>
 <br>
 More specifically, my current research mainly revolves around two topics: